 In addition to the comprehensive round of worship, the church hosts other social/community events, such as concerts, making it a truly community resource.

 Since the charity's formation, the Friends have provided over £114,000.
 In 2016, grants totalling £46,570 were made towards the Organ Restoration (three-quarters of the final cost).
 Other restoration and repair projects include the repair of two 14th century windows in the Chancel (£3,000), a contribution towards the repair of the tower, a buttress, West door arch 'label' and replacing the windowsill above (£7,000).

 Forthcoming events and dates for your diaries for 2017 / 2018

-For the AGM and all these events held in the Oldham Hall, free parking will be available on the adjacent school playground.
+For each of those events held in the Oldham Hall, free parking will be available on the adjacent school playground.

 Do come along wih your family and friends - Everyone is welcome!

 See the events page for fuller details of these events

 On 4th March, another most enjoyable event was held in the Oldham Hall.
 We were delighted to welcome Margaret Watson, a renowned harpist who studied under Sidonie Goossens OBE and Helen Arnold.
 Margaret played a wide variety of harp music, demonstrating its versability as a solo instrument.
 She explained the workings of the harp, and the secret mechanism that you never see, in a lively and informative way.